Mitigating Omitted Variable Bias in Empirical Software Engineering: Confounding in Programming Languages and Code Quality

 \section{Confounding in Programming Languages and Code Quality}

-Our first case study follows closely the fundamental structure of \autoref{sec:confounding}'s prototypical example, while recasting it in a more realistic setting.
+Our first illustrative example follows closely the fundamental structure of \autoref{sec:confounding}'s prototypical example, while recasting it in a more realistic setting.
 Our goal is estimating the effect of using different programming languages (predictor variable $\var{Language}$) on the quality of the produced code written in that language (outcome variable $\var{Quality}$).

 As we discussed in depth in related work~\citep{furiaTF22guidelines},\footnote{ In this section, we analyze a subset of the same data collected by others~\citep{FSE,TOPLAS} that we also analyzed in our previous work~\citep{furiaTF22guidelines}.
-This section's and our previous work's analysis~\citep{furiaTF22guidelines} are, however, orthogonal: in this section, we analyze possible confounding effects based on causal assumptions; in contrast, \citep{furiaTF22guidelines}'s analysis is purely statistical and targets Bayesian statistical modeling practices. } a programmer's ability (expressed by variable $\var{Skill}$) is likely to confound the causal effect of $\var{Language}$ on $\var{Quality}$.\footnote{ It's plausible several other confounders of this causal relation exist~\citep{furiaTF22guidelines}; for clarity of presentation, we only consider \var{Skills}, as if it captures the effects of other possible confounders of the same relation. } Namely, a more skilled programmer is likely to produce higher-quality code ($\var{Skill} \to \var{Quality}$); and programmers with different abilities may prefer to work with certain programming languages over others ($\var{Skill} \to \var{Language}$). \autoref{fig:language-quality-skill} summarizes these relations by means of a DAG, which is isomorphic to \autoref{fig:XYZX}'s abstract DAG.
+This section's and our previous work's analysis~\citep{furiaTF22guidelines} are, however, orthogonal: in this section, we analyze possible confounding effects based on causal assumptions; in contrast, \citep{furiaTF22guidelines}'s analysis is purely statistical and targets Bayesian statistical modeling practices. } a programmer's ability (expressed by variable $\var{Skill}$) is likely to confound the causal effect of $\var{Language}$ on $\var{Quality}$.\footnote{ It's plausible several other confounders of this causal relation exist~\citep{furiaTF22guidelines}; for clarity of presentation, we only consider \var{Skills}, as if it captures the effects of other possible confounders of the same relation. } Namely, a more skilled programmer is likely to produce higher-quality code ($\var{Skill} \to \var{Quality}$); and programmers with different abilities may prefer to work with certain programming languages over others ($\var{Skill} \to \var{Language}$). \autoref{fig:language-quality-skill} summarizes these relations by means of a DAG, which is isomorphic\footnote{ \autoref{fig:language-quality-skill} and \autoref{fig:XYZX} are isomorphic as graphs.
+However, the variables associated with corresponding nodes may have different characteristics---most notably, $X$ is continuous whereas \var{Language} is categorical. } to \autoref{fig:XYZX}'s abstract DAG.

 As discussed in \autoref{sec:confounding}, this DAG structure entails that, if we want to estimate the true effect of \var{Language} on \var{Quality} for observational data---where we cannot control the effect of \var{Skill} on \var{Language}, that is, we cannot randomize which language each programmer will use---we need to also \emph{condition} on the confounder \var{Skill}.
 In practice, this may be impossible because precisely measuring \var{Skill} is not easy: for example, if the data comes from a source code repository, the identity of the programmers may be unknown; even if we have access to a programmer's identity, it may be practically cumbersome to reliably assess their programming skills.